Responsible Return | COVID-19 Information

-The Academic and IT Support staff will be offering several trainings to employees on student success as well as understanding the technical expectations of working in a remote setting.
-The Student Success Center staff will conduct new student orientations and IT Support Staff will have real-time tech support via MS Teams for immediate responses to technical and operational questions.
-The Student Success Center and Library staff, IT support, and peer tutors will be available both online and in-person for orientation, remote learning, and technical assistance.
+The Academic and IT Support staff will be offering several trainings on student success as well as understanding the technical expectations of working in a remote setting.
+The Library staff, including the Student Success Coaches, IT support, and peer tutors will be available both online and in-person for orientation, remote learning, and technical assistance.

 Our operational plans are based on the academic plan to offer the vast majority of technical classes on campus while making other courses available online to maintain a high-quality student learning experience.
 All student-facing offices will be open for regular hours of operations and with 100% of student services also available via remote delivery.

 The building safety work team has established protocols for facilities cleaning (particularly high-use areas) and PPE acquisition (with a guide of maintaining a 90-day inventory supply).
 Their recommendations have guided the following plans for workplace safety to minimize the spread of COVID-19.

 - WDT has implemented strict cleaning and sanitation standards that include encouraging handwashing, using hand sanitizing stations, and promoting good personal hygiene.

 - WDT has provided necessary supplies and protocols for staff to disinfect personal office space to allow Facilities staff to follow a more aggressive schedule to clean classrooms and high-use areas.

 - WDT has limited bathroom availability and cleans bathrooms per CDC Guidelines.

 - WDT has turned off public drinking fountains to prevent the spread of the virus.
 (Contact-free water bottle filling features will remain operations.)

 - WDT will maintain a 90-day supply of PPE inventory.